soupi/learn-haskell-blog-generator/src/08-testing.md

 ```

 The output describes which tests are running in a hierarchy tree (module, group and test),
-whether it passed or failed, and if it failed, what was the output and what it expected.
+whether the tests passed or failed, and if they failed, what was the output and what the expected output was.

-We can fix this by matching the expected output:
+We can fix our test by matching the expected output:

 ```hs
       shouldBe